 Melrose RFC, The Greenyards, TD6 9SA

 Car parking will be available on the Annay Road which can be accessed via Newstead.
-Riders can then cycle to the start through the one way system in Melrose which will be clearly marked with a black arrow on a yellow background.
+Riders can then cycle to the start following a route clearly marked with a black arrow on a yellow background.